MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/upgrade-from-msi-version.md

 ## Install the same language resources

 If there are language resources – for example, language packs, language interface packs, or proofing tools – already installed on the computer, you can get Click-to-Run versions of the same language resources installed when you install Microsoft 365 Apps.
-To do this, add \<Language ID="MatchPreviousMSI" /> to your configuration.xml file.
+To install the same language resources, add \<Language ID="MatchPreviousMSI" /> to your configuration.xml file.

 Here’s an example of a configuration.xml file that installs the 64-bit Monthly Enterprise Channel version of Microsoft 365 Apps for enterprise in English, along with any existing languages on the computer, from the Office Content Delivery Network (CDN) on the internet and uninstalls any Windows Installer (MSI) versions of Office on the computer.